 Welcome.
-My name is Sunny Kim — singer, composer, improviser, and artist-researcher working at the intersections of cultures and artistic disciplines.
+My name is Sunny Kim—singer, composer, improviser, and artist-researcher working at the intersections of cultures and artistic disciplines.
 I create music at the meeting point of traditions and contemporary expression, imagining new forms of connection through sound.

 Through intercultural collaboration and re-imaginings of musical traditions, my work affirms that art-making is both a personal journey and a shared commitment.
-At its heart lies a simple offering: exchanging love and knowledge through sound, and creating spaces where difference inspires new possibilities.
+At its heart lies a simple offering: exchanging love and knowledge through sound, creating spaces where difference inspires new possibilities.

 “Sunny’s been singing Manikay songs in language with me that I’ve shared with her.
 Sunny is my sister I adopted through songlines of Arnhem Land.
 I’d like to keep singing with her and share with each other our cultures and collaborate together.
 We sing together Manikay songs to keep them strong in our heart.”